Daniele Greco (footballer): Club career

-Born in Rome, capital of Italy (and Lazio region), Greco started his career at one of the two Serie A team of Rome – S.S.
+Born in Rome, capital of Italy (and Lazio region), Greco started his career at one of the two Serie A teams of Rome – S.S.
 Lazio.
-He was selected to various youth level of the national team, until he left the club in mid-2007.
+He was selected for various youth levels of the national team until he left the club in mid-2007.
 Greco, along with Lucas Correa, Matteo Merini and Simone Santarelli, were signed by Gallipoli in late July.
 Greco failed to play any game in 2007–08 Serie C1 until he left for Sassuolo in January 2008.
 He won both Serie C1 (group A) and Supercoppa di Serie C1 with Sassuolo.
-However, he only played once in the league and did not play in the grand final (super cup) between the two group winner.
+However, he only played once in the league and did not play in the grand final (super cup) between the two group winners.

 Sorrento

 Greco left for another third division club Sorrento in 2008–09 Lega Pro Prima Divisione in co-ownership deal.
-In June 2009 Lazio gave up the remain 50% registration rights for free after he only played 5 times.
-In 2009–10 Lega Pro Prima Divisione Greco played 20 times, including 14 starts.
-However Greco left Sorrento for Paganese of the same group.
+In June 2009, Lazio gave up the remain 50% registration rights for free after he had only played 5 times.
+In 2009–10 Lega Pro Prima Divisione, Greco played 20 times, including 14 starts.
+However, Greco left Sorrento for Paganese of the same group.
 Greco only played 10 times in 2010–11 Lega Pro Prima Divisione, all in the first half.
-Paganese relegated at the end of season as the last and Sorrento finished as the runner-up of the league (originally the third before match-fixing scandal) and losing semi-finalists of promotion playoffs.
+Paganese were relegated at the end of the season as the last, and Sorrento finished as the runner-up of the league (originally the third before match-fixing scandal) and losing semi-finalists of promotion playoffs.

-Greco was excluded from Sorrento's plan (aiming for promotion) again in 2011–12 season.
+Greco was excluded from Sorrento's plan (aiming for promotion) again in the 2011–12 season.
 He only played once before left on loan to fourth division club Melfi.
 He was the second eldest player of the club at age 23, only 1 year younger than another mid-season signing Giancarlo Improta.
 Greco only made 4 starts from his 11 appearances.
-Melfi successfully avoided relegation with the young squad and Sorrento failed to promote again as losing semi-finalists.
+Melfi successfully avoided relegation with the young squad, and Sorrento failed to promote again as losing semi-finalists.